dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 .. figure:: Drawing_Lua_Stack.jpg
    :alt: Drawing of Lua Stack

-   The figure shows how the stack is related to other Lua objects.
+   The figure above shows how the stack is related to other Lua objects.

 '``OP_CALL``' instruction